 Raiffeisen SEE Region Holding GmbH, Vienna is a 100 percent indirect ownership of Raiffeisen International Bank AG (RBI) which regards both Austria, where it is a leading corporate and investment bank, and Central and Eastern Europe (CEE) as its home market.
-In CEE, RBI operates an extensive network of subsidiary banks, leasing companies and a range of other specialised financial service providers in 17 markets.
-56,000 employees service about 15 million customers through around 3,000 business outlets in the region.
+In CEE, RBI operates an extensive network of subsidiary banks, leasing companies and a range of other specialised financial service providers in 15 markets.
+Around 56,000 employees service about 14.4 million customers through more than 3,000 business outlets in the region.

 RBI is a fully-consolidated subsidiary of Raiffeisen Zentralbank Österreich AG (RZB).
-RZB which indirectly owns around 78.5 per cent of the common stock, which is listed on the Vienna Stock Exchange; the remainder is in free float.
-RZB is the central institution of the Austrian Raiffeisen Banking Group, the country's largest banking group, and serves as the group head office of the entire RZB Group, including RBI.
+RZB indirectly holds around 60.7 per cent of the shares; the rest account for the free float.
+RBI shares are listed on the Vienna Stock Exchange.
+RZB is the lead institute of the Raiffeisen Banking Group in Austria, the largest banking group in the country and group head office for the entire RZB Group, including RBI.

 At the moment RBI is rated as follows: